-Race X income maximisation advice for families experiencing child poverty and will aim to prevent families from falling into child poverty by working with health and early years services to identify families at risk at an early stage.
+Race x to prevent families from falling into child poverty by working with health and early years services to identify families at risk at an early stage.
 Consequently the main service groups targeted for providing referrals to Healthier, Wealthier Children income maximisation services will be, in the first instance, midwives and other antenatal service staff, health visitors, oral health and breastfeeding advisers, parenting support workers, and early education staff.
-According to Scottish Government's Tackling Child Poverty Delivery Plan 2018 - 22, 37% of Minority Ethnic children are living in poverty and fall into the action within the Local Child Poverty Action Group of targeted groups Religion or belief X Sex (male or female) х According to statistics, women have higher poverty rates than men.
+According to Scottish Government's Tackling Child Poverty Delivery Plan 2018 - 22, 37% of Minority Ethnic children are living in poverty and fall into the action within the Local Child Poverty Action Group of targeted groups Religion or belief x Sex (male or female) x According to statistics, women have higher poverty rates than men.
 The large majority of lone parent households are headed by women and these households tend to experience high poverty rates.
-Sexual orientation X Other groups to consider (please give details) X The Inverclyde Child Poverty Delivery Plan 2018 - 22 has targeted its actions towards six priority areas.
+Sexual orientation x Other groups to consider (please give details) X The Inverclyde Child Poverty Delivery Plan 2018 - 22 has targeted its actions towards six priority areas.
 Structural factors outwith the control of these households can lead to many becoming trapped in poverty.
+Often, the main issue is lack of flexibility around work and care, but there are many factors at Fairer Scotland Duty The Fairer Scotland Duty places a legal responsibility on particular public bodies in Scotland to actively consider how they can reduce inequalities of outcome caused by socio-economic disadvantage, when making strategic decisions.
+People in Scotland still experience significant socio-economic disadvantage and

+resulting inequalities of outcome.

-Often, the main issue is lack of flexibility around work and care, but there are many factors at play including discrimination, which leads to the far higher poverty rates for children in these families as shown below (national figures):- • Lone Parents (36% of children in relative poverty) • Disabled (30% of children in relative poverty) • Achildren (30% of children in relative poverty) • Minority Ethnic (37% of children in relative poverty) • Youngest Child Aged <1 (32% of children in relative poverty) • Mothers Aged <25 (44% of children in relative poverty) This is where some people's low income means that they struggle to participate in 'ordinary' economic, social and cultural activities.
-In Scotland relative poverty is determined as those earning less than 60% of the national average.
-While not as extreme as absolute poverty, relative poverty is still serious and harmful.
-Fairer Scotland Duty The Fairer Scotland Duty places a legal responsibility on particular public bodies in Scotland to actively consider how they can reduce inequalities of outcome caused by socio-economic disadvantage, when making strategic decisions.
-People in Scotland still experience significant socio-economic disadvantage and resulting inequalities of outcome.
-The Fairer Scotland Duty clearly links to the Child Poverty (Scotland) Act 2017, and the National Co-ordinator for Child Poverty also has a role to help public bodies implement the Duty successfully.
-People who are living in poverty are more likely to suffer from socio-economic disadvantage.
-The Local Child Poverty Action Report will have a positive impact on reducing inequalities of outcome caused by socio-economic disadvantage as all the actions included in the report are linked to the three main Poverty Drivers - Income from Employment, Cost of Living and Income from Social Security and Benefits in Kind.
+resulting inequalities of outcome.

+The Fairer Scotland Duty clearly links to the Child Poverty (Scotla and the National Co-ordinator for Child Poverty also has a role to bodies implement the Duty successfully.
+People who are living in more likely to suffer from socio-economic disadvantage.
+The Loc Poverty Action Report will have a positive impact on reducing iner outcome caused by socio-economic disadvantage as all the actio the report are linked to the three main Poverty Drivers - Income fi Employment, Cost of Living and Income from Social Security and Kind. nelp public poverty are al Child ualities of is included in om